Manage ProbateShow Table of Contents

 Debts, expenditures, and distributions are also subject to probate.

 By default, EstateExec marks all debts subject to probate; you can override this for a given debt using the process described above for Assets, but on the Debts tab instead.

 Distributions are marked subject to probate if they involve an asset marked for probate.
 You cannot change this, but you can see which distributions are identified as subject to probate using the same table instructions as described above, in this case on the Distributions tab.

 EstateExec considers all expenditures to be subject to probate (if the estate is going through probate).

 As part of the probate process, you will need to submit an Estate Inventory Report to the court.
-You can create an Inventory Report from the Estate Actions dropdown in the top right of the Overview tab (note that you may need to reformat the report content according to local requirements).
+You can create an Inventory Report from the Estate Actions dropdown in the top left of the Overview tab (note that you may need to reformat the report content according to local requirements).